karcherm/scsi_edd/README.md

 Disclaimer
 ----------

 If you patch your BIOS and something goes wrong, the computer may become unbootable.
 It is recommended that you have a way to recover your BIOS, like an external flasher connected to a different computer.
-Make a backup of your BIOS before your install a patched BIOS.
+Make a backup of your BIOS before you install a patched BIOS.